Criminal Defense Guides & Resources

 Clear, practical information about what happens after an arrest, how criminal cases work, and what to expect.
 These guides explain the process, your rights, and important considerations.

-We cover common situations including DUI charges, drug possession and trafficking cases, domestic violence matters, probation violations, and federal criminal charges.
+We cover common situations including DUI charges, drug trafficking and drug possession cases, domestic violence matters, probation violations, and federal criminal charges.
+We also handle charges such as assault, aggravated battery, robbery, sexual battery, money laundering, sex trafficking, healthcare fraud, tax fraud, RICO, and other practice areas.
 Whether you're dealing with a first-time arrest, a bond hearing, or questions about record sealing and expungement, these resources provide general information about criminal defense processes.

 This information is for general educational purposes only and does not constitute legal advice.
 Every case is different, and outcomes depend on specific facts and circumstances.
 If you're facing criminal charges or are under investigation, speak with a qualified criminal defense attorney who can advise you based on your situation.